 So I started checking out library books about starting one’s own business.
 They dealt with the tax laws, the trade-offs between Corporations and simpler partnerships like the LLC.
 It sounded fairly complicated at the time but I soaked it all up and when it came right down to it, starting a business really only required these two steps:

-- for your first business, you probably just want to use the LLC organization style .. it is flexible, simple, and you can change it in the unlikely event that you ever need to.
+Hints: To find your state website, just do a Google search for <your state> register a business.
+Also, for your first business you probably just want to use the LLC organization style .. it is flexible, simple, and you can change it in the unlikely event that you ever need to.

 Boom, you have a business!
 You can use the new EIN to get a bank account in the name of your business, to file business tax returns at the end of each year, and things can grow as much as you like from that point.